GLOBAL MARKETS-Dollar turns defence into attack ahead of Fed minutes

 The relaxation will allow Icelanders to start buying property abroad again and freely purchase foreign currency for international trips.
 It should also further whet investor appetite in a country which already offers by far the highest interest rates -- 5.75 percent -- in western Europe.

-Sterling was back at $1.30 again after a very brief rise on surprise data showing the number of people claiming unemployment benefits in the UK unexpectedly fell in July despite the shock to the economy caused by the June Brexit vote.
+Sterling was helped by data showing the number of people claiming unemployment benefits in the UK unexpectedly fell in July, despite the shock to the economy caused by the June Brexit vote.

 In Asia overnight, MSCI's broadest index of Asia-Pacific shares outside Japan dipped 0.3 percent while Japan's Nikkei closed 0.9 percent higher, paring some of Tuesday's sharp losses thanks to a weaker yen as it dropped back below the 100 yen per dollar level.